electron/electron/docs/tutorial/window-customization.md

   clicking the title bar.
 The reasoning behind this can be seen on PR [#28207](https://github.com/electron/electron/pull/28207).
 * On _macOS_:
-  * the native window shadow will not be shown on a transparent window.
+  * The native window shadow will not be shown on a transparent window.

 ## Create click-through windows